soundskycloud/soundSky/README.md

 ## SoundSky ☁️
 > ATProto/bsky based Soundcloud Alternative for Indie Music Makers

-**sounSky** is a very simple browser _client-side_ bsky client specialized for audio and music.
-It allows uploading, sharing and discovering music posted on bluesky with a familiar dedicated interface.
+**sounSky** is a bsky app specialized for audio and music.
+It allows uploading, sharing and discovering decentralized music posted on bluesky with a familiar dedicated interface. soundSky is AGPLv3 and has no commercial aspects or limitations.

-**soundSky** has no servers.
-New _soundSkies_ can be created by forking and serving this repository.
+**soundSky** is client-side only has no servers.
+Parallel _soundSkies_ can be created by serving this repo.

 #### Status
 👉 Login with bsky at [soundsky.cloud](https://soundsky.cloud)<br>